Reserving A Puppy: We require a holding fee of $500 to reserve a puppy. A second payment of $500 is due at 6 weeks old.

 YES!
-I will happily help you select the puppy that is the right fit for you.
-I spend every minute of their lives for the first 8-12 weeks with them and I know them well.
-I am glad to place a puppy with the right home fit for them.
-My default is to select the puppy for you, one that fits what you tell me you're looking for and one that fits your lifestyle and living situation.
+We select the puppy that is the right fit for you.
+We spend every minute of their lives for the first 8-12 weeks with them and we know them well.
+We place a puppy into the right home fit for them based on their temperament and personality.

 Picking For Personality

-I would not recommend a laid back mellow tempered puppy go into an active, busy, loud home due to the possible anxiety a mellow pup may experience in that environment.
-I would not recommend a hyper, driven dog go into the home of a retired couple due to the high energy the pup will have and the required exercise to keep the puppy engaged and stimulated.
+We would not recommend a laid back mellow tempered puppy go into an active, busy, loud home due to the possible anxiety a mellow pup may experience in that environment.
+We would not recommend a hyper, driven dog go into the home of a retired couple due to the high energy the pup will have and the required exercise to keep the puppy engaged and stimulated.
 While it seems tempting to want that spunky puppy he may not be the right fit for you.
-But if that spunky pup has absolutely stolen your heart he may be thee pup for you.
-More often than not it is more about how YOU train the puppy into adulthood than how his personality is.
+If that spunky pup has absolutely stolen your heart he may be the pup for you.
+While genetics and inherent dispositions are a part of a dog's personality is more about how YOU train the puppy into adulthood.
 The environment a dog is raised in coupled with the training it receives molds that dog's behavior, habits and temperament.
 The same dog can fit into a multitude of homes given the right training.
 Training is very important!

 Are the Puppies Good with Children?